huggingface/exporters/DESIGN_NOTES.md

 - The Core ML conversion process is described by a `CoreMLConfig` object, analogous to `OnnxConfig`.

 - In order to distinguish between the `default` task for text models and vision models, the config object must have a `modality` property.
-Unfortunately, there is no way determine the modality from the `AutoModel` object, so this property must be set int the `CoreMLConfig` subclass.
+Unfortunately, there is no way determine the modality from the `AutoModel` object, so this property must be set in the `CoreMLConfig` subclass.

 - The standard `CoreMLConfig` object already chooses appropriate input and output descriptions for most models.
 Only models that do something different, for example use BGR input images instead of RGB, need to have their own config object.

-- If a user wants to change properties of the inputs or outputs (name, description, other settings), they have to subclass the `XYZCoreMLConfig` object and override these methods.
-Not very convenient, but it's also not something people will need to do a lot (and if they do, it means we made the wrong default choice).
+- If a user wants to change properties of the inputs or outputs (name, description, sequence length, other settings), they have to subclass the `XYZCoreMLConfig` object and override these methods.
+Not very convenient, but it's also not something people will need to do a lot — and if they do, it means we made the wrong default choice.

 - Where possible, the behavior of the converted model is described by the tokenizer or feature extractor.
 For example, to use a different input image size, the user would need to create the feature extractor with those settings and use that during the conversion instead of the default feature extractor.